Persian Handicrafts

 Fibers used in Iranian carpets

-One of the most important methods that can be used to identify an Iranian carpet is to pay attention to the type of fibers used in the texture of the carpet, which can help you in identifying this issue.
+One of the most important methods that can be used to identify an Iranian carpet is to pay attention to the type of fibres used in the texture of the carpet, which can help you in identifying this issue.
 Due to its mountainous nature and green and fertile lands, Iran has always had a significant number of livestock that were used for various purposes.

 One of the uses of these animals is to use their wool to weave the highest quality carpets in the world.
 Iranian artisan weavers always used the wool of their sheep to weave exquisite carpets and created the most masterpiece carpets with the least resources.